How do you maintain a battery container in the long term?

 Can you perform maintenance on a battery container yourself?

-Basic tasks such as cleaning or visual inspection can often be done yourself.
-Technical components require specialist knowledge.
+Basic tasks like cleaning or visual inspection can often be done yourself.
+For technical components, specialized knowledge is required.

 Is monitoring mandatory?

-For larger installations, yes.
-Smaller systems do not always have it mandatory, but it is strongly recommended.
+For larger installations, it is.
+Smaller systems are not always required, but it is highly recommended.

 How much does annual maintenance cost on average?

-Expect €750 to €2,500 per year, depending on the system size and type of contract.
+Count on €750 to €2,500 per year, depending on the size of the system and the type of contract.

 Can poor maintenance affect the warranty?

 Yes.
-Manufacturers often require proof of good maintenance to accept warranty claims.
+Manufacturers often require proof of proper maintenance to accept warranty claims.

-Capacity loss, slow charging time, higher temperature, and error messages can be signals.
+Capacity loss, slow charge time, higher temperature, and error messages can be indicators.

 What is the difference between maintenance and monitoring?